InfuseAI/primehub-site/docs/design/crds.md

 title: CRDs
 ---

-In PrimeHub data model, it mentions when a/an instance type, image and dataset is created via Admin UI, under the hood, there are a CRD object created in Kubernetes and a Realm Role created in Keycloak.
+In PrimeHub data model, it mentions when a/an instance type, image, and dataset is created via Admin UI, under the hood, there are a CRD object created in Kubernetes and a Realm Role created in Keycloak.
 This document describes what CRDs are created for and the context of them.

 CRD, CustomResourceDefinition, PrimeHub uses the custom resource mechanism to manage structured data (custom objects) stored in Kubernetes.
 There are three of them, `Instance Type`, `Image` and `Dataset`.

-For more detail of CRD, please refer to [Extend the Kubernetest API with CustomResourceDefinitions](https://kubernetes.io/docs/tasks/access-kubernetes-api/custom-resources/custom-resource-definitions/).
+For more detail of CRD, please refer to [Extend the Kubernetes API with CustomResourceDefinitions](https://kubernetes.io/docs/tasks/access-kubernetes-api/custom-resources/custom-resource-definitions/).

 ## Instance Type

 ### Basic

-An `Instance Type` object contains these following setting/configuration.
+An `Instance Type` object contains these following settings/configurations.

 You can use the following commands to view the stored data.